jobilla/doorstep-birthday-cakes/INSTRUCTIONS.md

 -   GET `/cake-stock`
     -   Returns what stocks are available, so the frontend can show what cakes to offer for purchase.
+    -   Query the bakery's API to get stock!

 -   POST `/reserve`
     -   Accepts a cake type, recipient name, recipient's birthday, recipient's street address, city of residence, and a rich message.
+    -   Place an order to the bakery's API when reserving!
     -   The message may include simple safe HTML, youtube embeds, and twitter embeds.
 Make it safe to display in a user's browser, as we may also display it on the web.

 -   GET `/deliveries-today?city=Helsinki`